aoakley/cotswoldjam/README.md

 I could write a huge essay on the best ways to duplicate SD cards en masse, but the key thing is to use a USB3 host controller.
 Bear in mind that most USB2 ports on a PC will run from one single USB2 host controller chip, thereby sharing USB2's limited bandwidth.
 Whereas if you buy yourself a 10-port USB3 hub and connect it to a single USB3 port, then plug in ten USB2 SD card reader/writers, you will not even begin to max out the huge bandwidth of the USB3 host controller.

 # A note about mass duplicating SD cards

+First off, ask yourself "do I even need to do this?" **If your classroom has, or can have, a wired network, then [Andrew Mulholland's PiNet](http://pinet.org.uk) is by far the best way to have uniform Raspberry Pi environments with centralised user accounts and centralised storage.**

+At Cotswold Jam, we can't use a wired network, because we run in 5 different classrooms across two floors, and our very lovely venue very reasonably forbids us from plugging into their existing wired network.
+So we prep a standard customised distro of Raspbian with all our workshop/tutorials set up, ready to go.
+We also sell these ready-made cards to attendees at a tiny markup towards donations.
+You'd be amazed how few Raspberry Pi users are able to update their cards, let alone download tutorial files.

 When you're duplicating 50 SD cards at a time, like we do at Cotswold Jam, USB3 and shrunken image files make a huge difference.
 Previously we were spending 3-4 hours copying cards one at a time on three USB2 laptops.
 Now we spend just over an hour duplicating ten at a time on one USB3 PC.